 The fair will be a tented outdoor event with booths.
 Each business will be given a booth with an 8-foot table (to share with one other business), full-cover tenting, and 1-2 chairs.
 Table cloths will not be provided.
 We are not able to accommodate businesses requiring electricity.

 Will electricity be available?

 Unfortunately, we are not able to provide electricity to the booths.

 What are the rules?

-Parents of younger children may sit in their booth, but the children are to be responsible for the setup, sales and interacting with the customers.
+Parents of younger children may sit in the booth, but the children should be responsible for set up, customer interaction, and sales.